pexip/pexip-mattermost-plugin/README.md

 4. In the left menu go to the "Plugins" section and there select "Plugin Management".

-5. In the section "Upload Plugin" click on "Choose File" and select the file "com.mattermost.webapp-hello-world.gz".
+5. In the section "Upload Plugin" click on "Choose File" and select the file "com.pexip.pexip-vmr.gz".

 6. Click on "Upload".

-7. Go to the left menu and under the "Plugins" section you should see "Pexip VMR connector".
+7. Go to the left menu and under the "Plugins" section you should see "Pexip VMR".
 Click on that plugin to show the plugins menu.

 8. In the "Enable Plugin" section select "true".